lisaalaz/papers/papers/Target-Guided_Open-Domain_Conversation.md

   - A generalizable (i.e. domain-agnostic) method for proactively guiding an open-ended chatbot's conversation toward a designated target, while chatting naturally with the user.
   - They propose a structured approach based on keywords for conditioning the chatbot's responses.
+  - They present a new dataset derived from PersonaChat, where each conversation turn has been annotated with keywords.
+Dataset can be downloaded [here](https://drive.google.com/file/d/1oTjOQjm7iiUitOPLCmlkXOCbEPoSWDPX/view).

 - How